nabil828/comp4537-f22/NodeJS-Tutorial/readme.md

 # Sync Vs Async
 Opening files, requesting HTTP from remote servers, waiting for user input, or performing complex tasks should inspire us to take the proper action asynchronously.

-Let us repeat the previous example but using *async* functions this time.
+Let us repeat the previous example but using *asynchronous* functions this time.

 ```js
 const { readFile, writeFile } = require('fs')